cajacko/project-journal/projects/comedy.md

 - Spontaneity Shop - Improv Comedy Course Level 2b (2015)
 - Spontaneity Shop - Improv Comedy Course Level 2a (2015)
 - Spontaneity Shop - Improv Comedy Course Level 1 (2015)

+## Updates

+### 2020-02-10 - 2020-02-17

+Currently doing a stand-up course each week so have been preparing material for that.
+This weeks set contained:

+- Why children are drunk drunk people
+- The way I used glasses with green tinted lenses, magic and an emo fringe to try and find love as a teenager
+- Why I'm still a child now
+- Making silly noises from Mario and Nintendo characters in inappropriate situations
+- If Mario Kart was real
+- The link between bananas and Batman